rafaelcalhau/rafaelcalhau/README.md

 ## 🌱 What I have been learning recently

 ### Diving into AWS
-Besides I already used a few AWS services in my personal and projects at the work, I like to dive into the technology and amplify my knowledge about everything around my tech stack.
+Besides I already used a few services from AWS in my personal projects and in projects at the work, I like to dive into the technology and amplify my knowledge about everything around my tech stack.
 Everything that can help me thrive more and more in technology and of course, help companies and colleagues to build amazing and scalable software.

 ## ⚡ Fun fact
 I'm trying to learn shuffling dance lol, see more about the style [here](https://edm.com/features/learn-shuffle-asap#:~:text=Shuffling%20originated%20in%20Melbourne%2C%20Australia,fans%20all%20over%20the%20world.).